 Treasury shares consist of the Company's own shares that have been issued, subsequently reacquired by the Company and not yet reissued or cancelled.
 The treasury shares are accounted for using the cost method.
 Under the cost method, the weighted average cost of the shares reacquired is charged to a contra equity account.
-When the treasury shares are reissued, gains are credited to a separate account in equity (treasury shares reserve) which is not distributable.
+When the treasury shares are reissued, gains are credited to a separate account in equity (Treasury shares reserve) which is not distributable.
 Any realised losses are charged to the same account to the extent of the credit balance on that account.
 Any excess losses are charged to retained earnings then reserves.
-Gains realised subsequently on the sale of treasury shares are first used to offset any previously recorded losses in the order of reserves, retained earnings and the treasury shares reserve account.
-No cash dividend is paid on these shares.
+Gains realised subsequently on the sale of treasury shares are first used to offset any previously recorded losses in the order of reserves, retained earnings and the gain on sale of treasury shares account.
+No cash dividends are paid on these shares.
 The issue of bonus shares increases the number of treasury shares proportionately and reduces the average cost per share without affecting the total cost of treasury shares.